javascript-tutorial/en.javascript.info/1-js/06-more-functions/09-bind/article.md

 ## Loosing "this"

-We already know that in Javascript it's easy to loose `this`.
+We already know that in JavaScript it's easy to loose `this`.
 Once a method is passed somewhere separately from the object -- `this` is lost.

 Here's how it may happen with `setTimeout`: